AidaDSP/AidaDSP.github.io/_posts/2020-06-07-importing-dx7-roms.md

 [ ![](dexed1rev-small-size.png) ](dexed1rev-full-size.png)

-this plugin is a gem since it emulates the original sound of the Dx7 in an excellent way and is also open source.
+this plugin is a gem since it emulates the original sound of the Dx7 in a perfect way and it's also open source.

 # How to import Dx7's ROMs